ClariflaroCode/ClariflaroCode/README.md

 About me

-- 🔭I’m currently working as a professor assistant at the university.
+- I am currently working as a professor assistant at the university.
-- 🌱I’m currently learning at the university these careers: System Engineer and technical degree in computer application development.
+- I am currently studying Systems Engineering and Computer Application Development at university.

 <!--
 **ClariflaroCode/ClariflaroCode** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.